-I don't know, dear, but you look devastating.
+I dont know, dear, but you look devastating.

-Thanks, he said, projecting a mental sneer.
+Gee, thanks, he said, projecting a mental sneer.
 Where's Arkor and Company?
 The music had stopped.
 There was only the sound of the three-headed bird.
 There they are.

-The winds screeched again, and at the entrance to the lobby, the people fell away from the door.
+The winds screeched again, and at the entrance of the lobby, the people fell away from the door.
 There was Tltltrlte.
 He was tall, and dark, in a cloak in which there were many more black threads than in Jon's.
 He unsheathed a sword, and began to come forward.
-'Your reign is through, daughter of the Sun,' he announced.
-'It is time for a new cycle.'
-'Very well,' said Jon.
+"Your reign is through, Daughter of the Sun," he announced.
+"It is time for a new cycle."
+"Very well," said Jon.

-As Tltltrlte advanced, the throng that crowded the lobby clapped their hands in terror and moved back farther.
+As Tltltrlte advanced, the throng that crowded the lobby clapped their hands in terror and moved back further.
 Jon stood very straight.
 As Tltltrlte came forward, his shoulders narrowed.
 He pushed back the hood of his cloak and a mass of ebony hair cascaded down his shoulders.
 With each step, his hips broadened and his waist narrowed.
-A very definite bulge of mammary glands pushed up beneath his black tunic.
+A very definite bulge of mammary glands now pushed up beneath his black silk tunic.
 As Tltltrlte reached the bottom of the steps, she raised her sword.
-Think at him, came Arkor from the bird-cage.
+Think at him, came Arkor from the bird cage.